-(c) A supervising physician shall not enter into guidelines, pursuant to M.G.L. c.
-112, §§ 80B, 80C, 80E, 80G, or 80H and 243 CMR 2.10, unless the APNAPRN has professional malpractice liability insurance as required by the BORN regulations.
+(c) A supervising physician shall not enter into guidelines, pursuant to 243 CMR 2.10, unless the APRN has professional malpractice liability insurance as required by the BORN regulations.

-(5) Development, Approval, and Review of Guidelines for an APNAPRN Engaged in Prescriptive Practice.
+(5) Development, Approval, and Review of Guidelines for an APRN Engaged in Prescriptive Practice.

-(a) A physician who supervises an APNAPRN engaged in prescriptive practice shall do so in accordance with written guidelines mutually developed and agreed upon with the APNAPRN.
+(a) A physician who supervises an APRN engaged in prescriptive practice shall do so in accordance with written guidelines mutually developed and agreed upon with the APRN.

 (b) In all cases, the written guidelines shall:

-1. identify the supervising physician and APNAPRN;
+1. identify the supervising physician and APRN;

 2. include a defined mechanism for the delegation of supervision to another physician including, but not limited to, the duration and scope of the delegation;

-3. describe the nature and scope of the APNAPRN's prescribing practice;
+3. describe the nature and scope of the APRN's prescribing practice;

 4. identify the types of medication(s) to be prescribed, specify any limitations on medications to be prescribed; and describe the circumstances in which physician consultation or referral is required;